 Napa and Sonoma?
 Let’s go.
 There’s no other place in the world I’d rather visit.
 Even though I’ve visited several times, I want to go back.
 I want to have sandwiches at Dry Creek General Store.
 Pour me sparkling on the Gloria Ferrer porch.
 I’d choose it over any new destination in the world.
 Except, perhaps, Champagne, France.
 I would love to champagne my way around French wine country.

 There’s a certain comfort in visiting the same place and knowing your way around a town and seeing old favorites again.
-You can still discover new spots.
-You can revisit your old favorites.
+You’ll be able to discover new spots, and revisit your old favorites.

 You could argue you’d never discover a new favorite if you always returned to the same spot.
 You’d be right.
 So maybe the answer is to try new places, but not always try new places?